 This guide is for the cancer patient and his or her family.
 Coping with the illness often requires seeking out appropriate forms of assistance, whether it's financial help, emotional support, home health care, transportation or even just information.
 This information and resource guide is intended to provide a listing and explanation of various resources available to cancer patients in the Greater Gardner area.

-In recent years, local hospitals have developed Oncology/Hematology Departments to meet the ever-growing needs of patients with cancer and associated diseases.
+For many years, local hospitals have provided services in the Oncology/Hematology Departments to meet the ever-growing needs of patients with cancer and associated diseases.
 This development of services allows patients to receive treatments in their local communities without the burden of having to travel great distances.

 Physicians on staff who are Board-Certified in Oncology and Hematology provide care and treatment for patients.
 These physicians are also affiliated with major teaching hospitals.
 Personalized care is available five days per week in a collaborative effort with our specially trained registered nursing staff.